HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 ![1st-example](./images/project-participation.png)

-where the specific case of the Hércules project is illustrated and both participants, a company such as Izertis and a research group from the University of Oviedo, WESO, are highlited.
+where the specific case of the Hércules project is illustrated and both participants, a company such as Izertis and a research group from the University of Oviedo, WESO, are highlighted.

 As far as the different profiles and roles of a person are concerned, the next figure illustrates how a single person can play different roles: